andrewculver/koudoku/README.md

     rails g koudoku:install user
     rake db:migrate

 After installing, you'll need to add some subscription plans.
-(Note that we highlight the 'Team' plan.)
+(You can see an explanation of each of the attributes in the table below.)

     Plan.create({
       name: 'Personal',
       price: 10.00,
+      interval: 'month',
-      stripe_id: '1', # This maps to the plan ID in Stripe.
+      stripe_id: '1',
-      features: ['1 Project', '1 Page', '1 User', '1 Organization'].join("\n\n"), # Features support Markdown syntax.
+      features: ['1 Project', '1 Page', '1 User', '1 Organization'].join("\n\n"),
+      interval: 'month',
       display_order: 1
     })